nfour/serverless-build-plugin/docs/Install & Config.md

 ### FILE METHOD CONFIG

-A file method config offloads to the build file.

-- Use a build file to generate functions entirely
+- Use a build file to package functions
-- Use `webpack` instead, by exporting a webpack config
+- Use `webpack`, by exporting a webpack config

 ```yaml
 method: file